dabeaz/curio/README.rst

 of Curio before it starts utilizing more features of Python 3.6.
 For the best results, you should use Python 3.6 and Curio from github.

+The verion 0.7 version (in progress) requires the use of Python 3.6.

 Quick install
 -------------